Salesforce-Industries-Process-Library/Industries-CPQ/README.md

 # Industries-CPQ

-Information and downloads for additional processes for Communications Cloud are organized in branches as seasonal releases.
+Information and downloads for additional Industries CPQ processes are organized in seasonal release branches.

 1. Review the [list of branches](https://github.com/Salesforce-Industries-Process-Library/Communications-CPQ/branches).
 2. Click a branch to see its contents.
 Each branch has one or more features.